2020-21 Salary Increase Plan: FAQ

-What are the eligibility criteria to receive a merit or market-based salary increase?
+What are the eligibility criteria to receive a merit-based salary increase?

-Are OPS employees eligible for the minimum wage or salary increases?
+Are OPS employees eligible for the salary increases?

 No. OPS employees—including housestaff, postdoctoral associates, and adjunct faculty—are not included in the salary increase program.
-Compensation plans and minimum wage increases for employees in a bargaining unit—including graduate assistants—are subject to union negotiation.
+Salary increases for employees in a bargaining unit—including graduate assistants—are subject to union negotiation.

 I recently accepted a position with the University.
-Will I be eligible for the minimum wage and salary increase?
+Will I be eligible for the salary increase?

 I am currently participating in DROP.
 Will I be eligible for the salary increases?

 Yes.
-Faculty and staff who are currently enrolled in DROP are eligible for the salary increases, provided they meet all other eligibility criteria and are employed when the increases are awarded.
+Faculty and staff who are currently enrolled in DROP are eligible for the salary increase, provided they meet all other eligibility criteria and are employed when the increases are awarded.